PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

-# ESC calibration
+# ESC Calibration

 Electronic Speed Controllers (ESC) translate the input from the RC or the flight controller to the motors.
-ESCs do not always have to be calibrated.
-High-quality controllers come with a factory calibration and can be just configured using the PWM\_MIN and PWM\_MAX parameters.
+ESCs do not always have to be calibrated, but in most cases it's good to do it anyway.
+High-quality controllers come with a factory calibration and can be just configured using the `PWM_MIN` and `PWM_MAX` parameters.
 This ensures that all the ESCs in a multicopter will scale the same way the input from the Flight Controller (FC) to the motors.
 However, many low-cost models do require calibration and so if unsure calibration is recommended.
 Here is